Actinic Keratoses Removal Treatment Using Non-Invasive Cryopen Therapy.

 Immune suppression: Individuals with compromised immune systems have a higher risk of developing AK.

-Actinic keratoses (AKs) are pre-cancerous skin lesions caused by long term sun exposure.
-These lesions usually appear as scaly, slightly raised patches on the skin and can range in color from light pink to darker red and brown.
+Actinic keratoses (AKs) are pre-cancerous skin lesions caused by long-term sun exposure.
+These lesions usually appear as scaly, slightly raised patches on the skin and can range in colour from light pink to darker red and brown.
 If left untreated, AKs can progress to squamous cell carcinoma (SCC).
 Treatment for AKs typically involves topical creams or freezing the lesions off with liquid nitrogen.

-Actinic keratoses are very common, affecting almost 10 million people in the United States alone.
-They are especially prevalent among fair-skinned individuals over the age of 40 who have had significant sun exposure throughout their lives.
+Actinic keratoses are very common.
+They are especially prevalent among fair-skinned individuals over 40 who have had significant sun exposure throughout their lives.

 Answer: The main causes of actinic keratoses are long-term UV exposure from the sun, immune suppression, and certain genetic predispositions.

-Actinic keratoses can be diagnosed by a doctor examining the area of skin and looking for signs of rough, scaly patches.
+Actinic keratoses can be diagnosed by a doctor examining the affected area for rough, scaly patches.
 A biopsy may also be performed if necessary to rule out other skin disorders.
-In addition, a dermatologist may use a hand-held device called a dermoscope to look for abnormal moles or lesions on the skin that may indicate actinic keratoses.
+In addition, a dermatologist may use a handheld device called a dermoscope to examine the skin for abnormal moles or lesions that may indicate actinic keratoses.

-The available treatment options for actinic keratoses removal include cryotherapy (freezing), topical medications such as 5-fluorouracil and imiquimod, laser treatments, and others.
+The available treatment options for removing actinic keratoses include cryotherapy (freezing), topical medications such as 5-fluorouracil and imiquimod, laser treatments, and others.
 In some cases, surgical excision may be necessary.

 Yes, there are several home remedies and over-the-counter treatments for actinic keratoses.
-These include using moisturizers, avoiding excessive sun exposure, using aloe vera gel or creams containing Vitamin E, applying lemon juice directly to the affected area, using apple cider vinegar mixed with water as a toner, and taking dietary supplements such as zinc, selenium, and beta carotene.
-Additionally, some over-the-counter medications such as Aldara (imiquimod) cream have been found to be useful in treating actinic keratoses.
+These include using moisturisers, avoiding excessive sun exposure, using aloe vera gel or creams containing Vitamin E, applying lemon juice directly to the affected area, using apple cider vinegar mixed with water as a toner, and taking dietary supplements such as zinc, selenium, and beta carotene.
+Additionally, some over-the-counter medications, such as Aldara (imiquimod) cream, can be used to treat actinic keratoses.

 It typically takes one treatment session to remove actinic keratoses.
 Depending on the severity of the lesions, a second treatment may be necessary several weeks after the first.